bugladen/NadekoBot/docs/guides/Linux Guide.md

 ####Alternative way to Install

-If the [Nadeko installer](http://nadekobot.readthedocs.io/en/1.0/guides/Linux%20Guide/#getting-nadekobot) shows error, check if you have the `linuxAIO.sh` file and make sure its not renamed or manually install using the following command(s):
+If the [Nadeko installer](http://nadekobot.readthedocs.io/en/1.0/guides/Linux%20Guide/#getting-nadekobot) shows any kind error, check if you have the `linuxAIO.sh` file and make sure its not renamed or if you want to manually install the bot.
+Use the following command(s):

 ![img6](https://cdn.discordapp.com/attachments/251504306010849280/251505587089571850/getting_nadeko.gif)